Diego1Hernandez/configure-ad/README.md

 <img src="https://imgur.com/SyMK8LU.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Login to DC-1 as Jane and open PowerShell_ISE as an administrator.
 Next, create a new File and paste this script (https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1) into the file.
 Run the script and observe the accounts being created.
-Lastly, attempt to log into Client-1 with one of the accounts (take note of the passowrd in the script).
-If you are able to log in you have been successful.
+Lastly, attempt to log into Client-1 with one of the accounts (take note of the password in the script).
+If you are able to log in you have been successful in setting up active directory and allowing users to RDP into your DC-1.